About

 CO-Founder and President

 Todd is a pioneering designer and inventor in the field of lightweight structures and integrated flexible photovoltaics.
 He holds numerous patents, was elevated to Fellowship in the American Institute of Architects in 1996, and is a LEED Green Associate.
-Dalland was the 2011 recipient of the Bruce Wodetzki Award.
-Earlier start-ups include FTL Solar (2006) and FTL Design Engineering Studio (1977).
+Todd was the 2011 recipient of the Bruce Wodetzki Award.
+Earlier startups included FTL Solar (2006) and FTL Design Engineering Studio (1977).

 CO-Founder and Vice President

-Robert has successfully lead new technology development programs for NASA, the U.S. Army, and the U.S. Airforce all in the area of lightweight deployable structures.
+Robert has successfully led new technology development programs for NASA, the U.S. Army, and the U.S. Air Force, all in the area of lightweight deployable structures.
 He has been an industry leader in developing new applications for thin film flexible photovoltaics.
-He is an award winning designer and inventor, and is a licensed architect in New York State.
+He is an award-winning designer and inventor, and he is a licensed architect in New York State.

 Have Questions?
 Get in Touch.